ropensci/roweb3/content/blog/2024-03-14-champions-program-2024/index.en.md

 ## Review process

-The Champions selection process is designed to ensure equity and diversity among participants.
+The Champions selection process is designed to promote equity and diversity among participants.
 It involves five steps:

 1. **Initial Application Review**: The journey begins with rOpenSci staff examining all submissions to verify the eligibility and technical specifics of each application.
 This ensures that every candidate meets the basic criteria for consideration.